Frederick William, Duke of Brunswick-Wolfenbüttel: Return to Brunswick and Quatre Bras

+Despite the death of the Duke the Brunswickers continued to serve in the allied forces, gaining distinction for their actions in the victory at Waterloo, two days later.

+Duke Frederick William's body was returned to Brunswick where he lies buried and memorialised in Brunswick cathedral.

 Family

 On 1 November 1802, in Karlsruhe, Frederick William married Princess Marie Elisabeth of Baden (7 September 1782 Karlsruhe – 20 April 1808 Bruchsal), daughter of Charles Louis, Hereditary Prince of Baden.
 The couple had three children before Marie died of puerperal fever four days after giving birth to a stillborn daughter.